 Where mandatory training is missed by an employee it must be explained in writing via the chain of command to the employee's section commander.
 The Personnel Services Unit, or the Training Coordinator from the appropriate Section/Unit, will then make the necessary arrangements for make-up training.

 Training will be conducted within the framework of City and Department goals and in cooperation with all operational units.

 Training Committee (CALEA 33.1.1)

-During the first quarter of each year, the Commander of the Personnel Services Unit shall chair an annual meeting of the Training Committee.
 Recommendations of the committee shall be based in part upon training requests and suggestions from other employees throughout the Police Department.
-Recommended training should meet the requirements of mandatory training, address identified deficiencies, facilitate career development, improve employee safety or increase staffs’ ability to provide quality service to the community.
+Recommended training should meet the requirements of mandatory training, address identified deficiencies, facilitate career development, and improve employee safety or increase staffs' ability to provide quality service to the community.

 In-Service Training (CALEA 33.5.1)